anamikasen/Analyse-Twitter-Handles/README.md

 ____

 ##### Part 2: Exploring Tweepy built-in methods
 The Tweepy API contains many built-in methods which can be used effectively.
-The project tries getting the number of tweets done by a handle using statuses_count()
+The project tries getting the number of tweets done by a handle using 'statuses_count()'

 Interestingly, as of today (06/03/2018) Kanye West has tweeted 407 times.
 For more information, refer to Tweepy documentation: http://docs.tweepy.org/en/v3.5.0/api.html
 ____